homewise-solutions-inc/developer-guides/banners/embed.md

 # Embed Homewise Banners
 Thank you for partnering with Homewise!

 This guide covers the steps to embed Homewise banners into your website.
-These widgets can be used throughout out your website to act as drivers to Homewise Online Application proper or a custom page that you maintain with a Homewise Application embed.
+These widgets can be used throughout your website to act as drivers to Homewise Online Application proper or a custom page that you maintain with a Homewise Application embed.